gsiekaniec/LOTUS/inputs_outputs_description/README.md

 The first line containing a number (here 3) corresponding to the number of time points for the treated sample.
 In the case where more than two TPs are given the files are compared two by two in temporal order.
 Thus the first TP is compared to the second, then the second is compared to the third and so on.

-:warning: Sometimes it may appear that there is no insertion or deletion in a sample.
+> __Warning__ Sometimes it may appear that there is no insertion or deletion in a sample.
 In this case, it is possible to put *None* in the corresponding indel path and no indel graph will be produced for comparison with this TP.

 #### Reference genome annotation file